openigtlink/ROS-IGTL-Bridge/README.md

 Build Instruction
 -----------------

-The following procedure is tested on:
+The following steps were tested on:

 - Ubuntu 14.04 + ROS Indigo
 - Ubuntu 16.04 + ROS Kinetic Kame